 Click the Run button.
 This opens the SB Test/Debug perspective and starts the application.

-In the SB Test/Debug Perspective, open the Application Output view.
+In the SB Test/Debug Perspective, open the Output Streams view.

 Look for tuples emitted on the